transmission-rails/transmission-rpc-ruby/README.md

     Transmission::Config.set host: 'some.host', port: 9091, ssl: false, credentials: {username: 'transmission', password: '********'}

 Now all models will use the globally set configs

+__NOTE:__ The first time you call any of the class or instance methods of `Transmission::Model` or in fact the rpc connector without providing a valid session ID the request will fail

+    torrent = Transmission::Model::Torrent.find 1
+    # => Transmission::RPC::Connector::InvalidSessionError: Transmission::RPC::Connector::InvalidSessionError

+The second time around it will remember the session ID returned by the last attempt.

+    torrent = Transmission::Model::Torrent.find 1
+    # => Transmission::Model::Torrent

+Better solution would be to remember the session id and use it later again.

+    rpc = Transmission::Model::Torrent.connector
+    session_id = rpc.connector.session_id

+    # Later

+    Transmission::Config.set host: 'some.host', port: 9091, ssl: false, session_id: 'xxxx', credentials: {username: 'transmission', password: '********'}

 ### Finding a torrent